 Should You Visit Tokyo Disney Resort in 2022?

 Japan is finally opening its borders without (very many) restrictions.
-Travelers will be able to enter for 90 days or less, just like pre-pandemic, starting on October 11th.
+Travelers have been able to enter for 90 days or less, just like pre-pandemic, since October 11th of 2022.
 As I’ve already mentioned, traveling sooner rather than later is a good value play as it will likely be the cheapest option in the coming months.
 That could last well into 2023 but that remains to be seen.

-Whenever Tokyo Disney Resort does open to international guests, the park will boast a brand new Beauty and the Beast attraction as well as a few smaller attractions.
+Tokyo Disneyland boasts a new Beauty and the Beast attraction as well as a few smaller attractions.
 These opened in 2020 during the pandemic.
 In the next few years, DisneySea will be adding Fantasy Springs, a multi-billion (that’s billion with a B) dollar expansion.
-Scheduled to open in 2023, there’s no doubt that the land will be a sight to behold.
-If you’re planning a once in a lifetime trip then waiting until 2023 may be advisable.
-On top of that, Tokyo Disneyland will be celebrating its 40th anniversary in 2023 with a new parade and likely much more!
+Scheduled to open in 2024, there’s no doubt that the land will be a sight to behold.
+If you’re planning a once in a lifetime trip then waiting until 2024 may be advisable.

 Regardless of when you’re able to visit Tokyo Disney Resort we know that you’ll have the time of your life.
 These are two of the best Disney Parks in the world and Japan as a whole is a beautiful place to discover.
 We couldn’t recommend traveling there highly enough.